 German shepherd (Deutscher Schäferhund) is a loyal and intelligent breed of dogs.
 They are very popular because of their guarding instinct.

-They are also considered as the good family companions but this can perfectly happen by proper training.
+They are also considered as the reliable family companions, but this can only be achieved with proper training.

 Here we will discuss the growth chart of German shepherds under the light of scientific literature.

 German shepherd is a medium to large sized dog breed.

 Below, average size has been given for both male and female GS:

 Male: 66-68 pounds ( 29-30 Kg) * Average size of an adult male GS